MikroElektronika/mikrosdk_click_v2/clicks/dcmotor16/README.md

 \mainpage Main Page

 ---
-# DC Motor 16 click
+# DC Motor 16 Click

 > DC Motor 16 Click is a compact add-on board that contains a high-performance single phase reversible DC motor drive with speed control.
 This board features the ZXBM5210, a fully-featured DC motor drive solution with an average current capability of up to 700mA from Diodes Incorporated.
 The ZXBM5210 has several modes of operations selected by two GPIO pins, has a wide supply voltage range from 3V to 18V, and low power consumption.